What happens in Vegas?

 It was time to face the snow with a shovel.
 Sounds of slot machines were bartered with the sound of our shovels that were cleaning snow out of the garage road.
 It seemed like our jackpot was to get inside the house as soon as possible and have our hot chocolate shots.

-Our stories never end.
+Our stories never end

 9 years later, in the cafeteria of Azercell (Telecom Company), when 6 call-center operators were having lunch, this city came out as a sudden topic.
 We all stopped eating and looked at each other.
 We laughed hard.
-Every person behind that very table at some point in their lives went to Vegas.
+Every person behind that very table at some point in their lives did travel to Las Vegas.
 We shared a familiar feeling.
 We knew exactly what each one of us felt.
 Memories started rushing back and forth.
 We could not stop but "aww" every spot that was mentioned.
 Every one of us knew what happens in Vegas.
 Everyone one of us knew what should stay there and what should not.

 Telecom building did not have an art gallery and a creative botanic garden.
 It certainly lacked some stylish statues from Madame Tussauds.
 Our building had no lake in front of it that would dance to music.
 It was just a telecom building.
 It was just a reality.